Sexual Misconduct and Complaint Procedures Policy

 4. Disproportionate sanctions.

-Appeals must be in writing and submitted to the Associate Vice President for Human Resources, Title IX Coordinator, who will determine, within 3 days, whether the appeal has merit based on one of the above-stated reasons.
-If the appeal falls within one of the four above-listed criteria, the Associate Vice President for Human Resources, Title IX Coordinator will forward the written appeal to the President of the University.
+Appeals must be in writing and submitted to the Director of Equity and Inclusion/Title IX Coordinator, who will determine, within 3 days, whether the appeal has merit based on one of the above-stated reasons.
+If the appeal falls within one of the four above-listed criteria, the Director of Equity and Inclusion/Title IX Coordinator will forward the written appeal to the President of the University.
 Within five (5) working days the President will direct the appeal to the appropriate University body, described below.
 The appeals committee will have thirty (30) working days to review and make a recommendation to the President of the University.
 The appeals committee may review the initial investigation as well as independently investigate the claim.
 Within ten (10) working days after receipt of the recommendation from the appeals committee the President of the University will provide a written response to both parties in the original complaint.
 The decision of the President of the University is final and binding.

 Claims against Faculty Members including Librarians, Administrators, Professional Staff, and Support Staff

 The President of the University will appoint and convene a committee of five (5) employees comprised of professional staff, administrators, and/or faculty who are independent of the claim.

 The President of the University will refer the appeal to the Vice President for Enrollment Services and Student Success who will convene an Appeal Board.
 The Appeal Board will review the complaint and make a recommendation to the Vice President for Enrollment Services and Student Success who will notify the President of the recommendation.